yugabyte/platform-go-client/docs/MultiTableBackupRequestParams.md

 ### NewMultiTableBackupRequestParams

-`func NewMultiTableBackupRequestParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, timeTakenPartial int64, ) *MultiTableBackupRequestParams`
+`func NewMultiTableBackupRequestParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, timeTakenPartial int64, ) *MultiTableBackupRequestParams`

 NewMultiTableBackupRequestParams instantiates a new MultiTableBackupRequestParams object This constructor will assign default values to properties that have it defined,